AdamElsaadany/Lean-Python-Project/README.md

 This project uses a discrete-event simulation built in Python with the SimPy library to model a coffee shop's customer flow.
 The goal is to apply the DMAIC (Define, Measure, Analyze, Improve, Control) methodology to identify bottlenecks and demonstrate the impact of process improvements in a quantifiable, data-driven way.

 The Results --
 The simulation proved that the initial process ("As-Is") with one barista was unable to handle the customer arrival rate, resulting in an average wait time of over 35 minutes.
-By implementing a simple process change—adding a second barista—we achieved a **93% reduction in average customer wait time**.
+By implementing a simple process change—adding a second barista—we achieved over a 90% decrease in average wait times.

 How to Run This Project
 1. Clone the repository: `git clone https://github.com/AdamElsaadany/Lean-Python-Project.git`